Commonly Backpacked · Fall Colors · River/Creek · Views

 and the Escalante River is not as pretty as the area upstream partly because of the carnage from the park service removal of Russian olive trees, a non-native species originally planted in a misguided effort to prevent stream bank erosion and later found to be changing the ecosystem by shading the stream too much.
 I suggest camping in one of the alcoves about half a mile above the junction, e.g. at 37.7890946, -111.5109086.
 But be prepared for the occasional rat because they have learned the human preferred campsites.

 On day 3, endure a little subpar scenery and possibly the sound of chainsaws, to connect to the Escalante River from Little Death Hollow to Highway 12 trail.
 The Escalante riverbed is sandy, wide, and shallow and the valley is enclosed by Navajo sandstone.
 I've edited my GPS track to more closely follow the actual trail but in practice you'll probably zigzag across the riverbed as things catch your eye with a preference for the south side where the most interesting features are.
 First comes the crescent shaped Escalante Natural Arch.
-Another 0.4 miles east brings you to an Anasazi cliff dwelling, which include petroglyphs.
-Around the corner from the cliff dwelling is Escalante Natural Bridge
+On the same wall, below and to the left you'll find an Anazasi cliff dwelling, which include petroglyphs.
+Another 0.4 miles east brings you to the Escalante Natural Bridge

 .
 From here, it is a short jaunt to the finish at Highway 12.